 - Hypertension or High Blood Pressure

-- Rehabilitation of Muscular skeletal Issue and Surgeries
+- Rehabilitation of Muscular skeletal Issues before and after Surgeries

 - Sports Injury prevention and performance enhancement and reported to be used to speed up recovery time.